microsoft/FluidFramework/docs/content/faq.md

 **session storage** and **persistent storage**.

-**Session storage** is managed by the Fluid service and is, essentially, a central record of all the operations (ops) performed on the DDSs.
-This record is used by the Fluid clients to produce identical local instances of the DDSs.
+**Session storage** is managed by the Fluid service and is, essentially, a central record of all the operations (ops) performed on the DDSes.
+This record is used by the Fluid clients to produce identical local instances of the DDSes.
 Session storage also includes ops that summarize all past operations to improve performance for clients that join sessions later and for efficiencies when saving to persistent storage.